nuistzhou/nuistzhou.github.io/_posts/2020-04-09-Use database index properly.markdown

 * The uniqueness of the primary key also guarantees that no more than one table access.

 So, both of the Slow Indexes factors are not present for Where Clause == {Primary Key}.

+### Concatenated Indexes

+An index of multiple columns, also known as composite index, combined index.

+> The column order of the index does matter, it affects its usability, so has to be chosen carefully.

+__Issue__: when query only part of the composite index, a full table scan is performed instead of using the index, this can be verified by the execution plan.
+This means that with table size grows continuously, the query time can increase tremendously.

+> A full table scan can be more appropriate when retrieving a large part of the table.
+This is because index lookup reads the data block by block, whereas the full table scan can read larger chunks at one time (multi-block read) and therefore need less fewer read operations.